2020 Democratic Party vice presidential candidate selection

 This article lists the candidates for the Democratic nomination for Vice President of the United States in the 2020 presidential election.
 Former Vice President Joe Biden of Delaware, the 2020 Democratic nominee for President of the United States, considered several prominent Democrats and other individuals before selecting Senator Kamala Harris of California as his running mate on August 11, 2020.
 Harris formally won the vice presidential nomination on August 19, 2020, at the 2020 Democratic National Convention.
-The Biden–Harris ticket would go on to defeat the Trump–Pence ticket in the general election.
+The Biden–Harris campaign would go on to defeat the Republican incumbents Trump–Pence in the general election.

 In March 2020, Biden promised to select a woman as his running mate, which marked the third time that the vice presidential nominee of a major party in the United States has been a woman, after Geraldine Ferraro in 1984 and Sarah Palin in 2008.

-Harris became the vice president upon inauguration in January 2021 alongside President Biden.
-She is the first woman to be vice president of the United States, making her the highest-ranking woman in U.S. history, and she is also the first Asian American and Black American vice president.
+Harris was the first woman, Asian American, and African American elected to the vice presidency, and the first multiracial person elected to the vice presidency since Charles Curtis in 1928.
+Upon Biden's inauguration in January 2021, she became vice president of the United States, making her the highest-ranking woman and Asian American in the U.S. history, whereas her husband Doug Emhoff became the first second gentleman in the U.S. history.
 She would go on to become the Democratic presidential nominee in 2024 after Biden withdrew his bid from re-election, but ultimately lost to former President Donald Trump in the general election.